 Putting your cat in a secure room serves multiple purposes.
 It can help reduce your cat’s stress since he’ll be away from the action.
 The room also helps keep your cat safe.
 With the doors opening for guests or trick-or-treaters, it’s easy for a stressed cat to escape and get lost.
 Knowing your cat is secure in another area of the house can give you peace of mind and keep him safe.

 You can create distractions to help drown out the noise of trick-or-treaters and visitors.
-Play a radio quietly in the room where your cat is or turn on a fan.
+Play a radio quietly or turn on a fan in your cat’s room.
 You can also turn on the TV or a white-noise machine.
-This steady sound can give your cat something else to focus on, and the background noise of Halloween becomes less important.
+This steady sound can give your cat something else to focus on, making the sounds of Halloween less upsetting.

 Eliminate the doorbell

-Avoid greeting your cat in costume
+Avoid greeting your cat while in costume